bintangfjulio/electronic_category_flatclassification/README.md

 ## Dataset
-Repository for all scraping utils and results web scraping of https://www.tokopedia.com/ are https://www.kaggle.com/datasets/bintangfajarjulio/product-with-categories-from-tokopedia
+Repository for all scraping utils and dataset results from web scraping of https://www.tokopedia.com/ are https://www.kaggle.com/datasets/bintangfajarjulio/product-with-categories-from-tokopedia

 But, for the easiest way dataset access you can import it from this repository dataset releases
 ## Run It